adhocore/fast/README.md

 ## Prerequistie

-Chrome browser must be installed. **`chromedp`** will try to locate the chrome executable automatically from these [paths](https://github.com/chromedp/chromedp/blob/master/allocate.go#L334-L352).
+Chrome or Chromium or Brave browser must be installed. **`chromedp`** will try to locate the chrome executable automatically from these [paths](https://github.com/chromedp/chromedp/blob/master/allocate.go#L334-L352).

 > If you get error regarding chrome availability, and you have chrome in custom path then check [Troubleshooting](#troubleshooting).